alf45tar/DD-WRT-4G-LTE/README.md

        - Tap *Done* to save the password

      The hotspot network name will be the phone name.
 In my case `iPhone 8`.

-  2. **Connect the Smartphone to the Router**

-     Connecting your smartphone to the router via Wi-Fi tethering is more flexible than using USB tethering, as it allows you to move around freely and place your smartphone in the optimal location for the best 4G signal reception.
-This can improve the connection quality and speed for all devices connected to the hotspot.

-     Using your smartphone as a hotspot can significantly drain its battery.
-Keeping it connected to a power source is crucial to ensure continuous operation.
-If your smartphone is close to the router, you can connect it directly to the router's USB port for charging.
-This can be an efficient way to keep your phone charged without using an additional power outlet.

 ## Step 3: Configure the Router